policygenius/reform/README.md

 ### has_many: Rendering

-Reform will expose the collection using the `#songs` method.
+ReformOneTwoSix will expose the collection using the `#songs` method.

 ```haml
 = text_field :title,         @form.title